- Asked by: Irene Oldfather, MSP for Cunninghame South, Scottish Labour

 Answered by Nicola Sturgeon on 27 September 2010

-To ask the Scottish Executive what percentage of older patients with a hip fracture received surgery within 48 hours of hospital admission in each of the last five years, broken down by (a) NHS board and (b) hospital.
+To ask the Scottish Executive how many older patients required treatment for a hip fracture in each of the last five years, broken down by NHS board, and how many were treated within 48 hours of admission to hospital.

 Answer